railsinstaller/railsinstaller-windows/README.md

 1. Install latest
    [Inno Setup Quick Start Pack](http://www.jrsoftware.org/isdl.php#qsp), ensure iscc.exe is in your PATH

-1. Hackety hack!!!
-Type it like you mean it!!!
-   Meaning implement your feature in the railsinstaller project code.
+1. Implement your new feature / fix your bug in the railsinstaller project code.

 1. Download and build all components on the stage

     > rake build